 The Herberger Institute was the natural stage to explore redesigning the future at Emerge 2012.
 Within our classrooms and studios, students and faculty imagine the possible.
 Visit emerge.asu.edu.

-Students in the Digital Culture program share their projects every semester with faculty and other students at the Digital Culture showcase.
-Shown here is Matthew Briggs and John Carpenter’s project Coral Works.
+Students in the Digital Culture program share their projects every semester with faculty and other students at the Digital Culture Showcase.
+Shown here is Media Cube by Ashley Bennett, Dakota Gidley, and Danielle Thomson.

 The online Digital Culture gallery showcases student projects ranging from emotional robots, to short animations, to interactive safety systems.
 Visit the gallery